de Young Museum

 M. H. de Young Memorial Museum

 Named for San Francisco newspaperman M. H. de Young, this building is a completely reworked redesign from the original museum, which opened in 1895 as an outgrowth of the California International Exposition of 1894.
 After the Loma Prieta earthquake in 1989 which completely ravaged the original building’s structure, the de Young board began working to fund a restructuring of the building, and the resulting winner of the competition for its redesign in the late 1990’s was acclaimed Swiss architects, Jacques Herzog & Pierre de Meuron.

-At the time, this mosaic algorithmic process was emerging, but was unheard of in the world of architecture.
-Zahner hired software developers and engineers to assist in this technological advancement.
+At the time, this mosaic algorithmic process was emerging, but was undeveloped in the use of perforated and embossed metal.
+Zahner assembled a team of software developers and engineers to assist in this technological advancement.

 The architects came up with a photo taken pointed up through the trees, and in several parts of the museum, light filters through the perforated system of holes, revealing shadows similar in shape and form to those of actual trees.
 ZIRA technology was developed to streamline this complex series of variable holes in the copper, allowing engineers to run chosen imagery through the algorithmic system, translating it to the thousands of copper plates.

 Above left, the surface of the ‘Children’s Entry’ was created using imagery from a photograph provided by the architects (right).
 The vantage point looks up into a sky obscured by trees.
 Similarly, the section of the Museum featuring this surface was initially open, recreating the effect on metal.
 Since installation, the area has been covered for moisture control.

 … A sensual copper skin that will evolve over time.

 Architects originally called for a light golden-hued appearance for the Museum.
 However, as the intentions evolved, a desire for the Museum to blend and emerge from its forested surroundings like an ancient indigenous structure.